kchu25/SEQ2EXPdata.jl/README.md

 **Structured biological sequence data with associated numerical measurements.**

-A Julia package for organizing DNA, RNA, or protein sequences alongside their quantitative labels (expression levels, binding affinities, fitness scores, etc.) in a consistent, analysis-ready format.
+SEQ2EXPdata is a Julia package for organizing biological sequence data with their associated numerical labels (e.g., expression levels, binding affinities, or other measurements).
+It works with DNA, RNA, or protein sequences and ensures your data stays consistent and analysis-ready.

+## What does it do?

+- Stores your sequences and their expression labels together, so you don't have to juggle multiple arrays.
+- Makes sure your data is consistent (all sequences the same length, labels match up, etc.).
+- Lets you add feature names for your labels if you want.
+- Optionally computes consensus sequences from your sequence data; useful when e.g. the dataset is a mutagenesis study.

 ## Installation